 - The Value and TTL field will now become editable.
 Make your changes, then click the save icon to save them.

 Your DNS record has now been changed.
 Of course, be sure to give enough time for propagation.
-Typically, propagation is less than a few hours, but can be up to 24 hours depending on the user accessing the location.
+Typically, propagation completes within a couple of hours, but can be up to 24 hours to take effect worldwide.

 Removing DNS Records